 Aren’t we all just a little selfish?

+All of us can be selfish at times, especially when we want something badly.
+And it’s definitely not a bad thing.
 But if your selfish streak is less of an occasional occurrence and more of a behavioral trait, that’s something you need to pay attention to.

+A balance of powers exists in every relationship.
 A happy relationship hinges on a perfect balance, and even a slight change in the balance changes the way one or both partners look at the relationship.

 If your partner ever feels like they’re the one who’s doing all the giving, while you’re the one who’s doing all the taking, it’s only a matter of time before the relationship starts to go downhill.
-[Read: 18 critical signs your relationship is starting to go bad]

 Your needs and your selfishness